decant09/learn-the-lingo-quiz/README.md

     ![](/docs/testing/webaim_wht_dgr.png)

 #### Google Lighthouse
-Google lighthouse was used to test for accessibilty for each page.
+Google lighthouse was used to test for accessibility for each page.
 - Home Page
     - Result - 100
     ![](/docs/testing/home_page_lighthouse.png)